 Areas of Focus

-Mr. Griffinger has extensive experience in antitrust challenges facing the pharmaceutical, health care, consumer electronics, dyestuffs, and spray foam industries.
-Matters have included the controversial settlement of patent infringement claims between brand name and generic drug manufacturers under the Hatch-Waxman Act.
-Mr. Griffinger has also successfully represented a major pharmaceutical manufacture against antitrust allegations arising out of the practice of “bundled rebates,” achieving both the denial of a requested preliminary injunction and the dismissal of a related class action.
+Mr. Griffinger has extensive experience in antitrust challenges facing the pharmaceutical, healthcare, consumer electronics, dyestuffs, and spray foam industries.
+Matters he handled included the controversial settlement of patent infringement claims between brand name and generic drug manufacturers under the Hatch-Waxman Act.
+Mr. Griffinger also successfully represented a major pharmaceutical manufacturer against antitrust allegations arising out of the practice of “bundled rebates.”

-Mr. Griffinger has handled complex estate litigation matters including an estate dispute involving a Taiwan industrialist who was the 178th richest billionaire in the world, who died intestate in New Jersey.
-The dispute involved jurisdiction issues, and the interaction between US and Taiwanese law.
+Mr. Griffinger handled complex estate litigation matters including an estate dispute involving a Taiwan industrialist who was the 178th richest billionaire in the world, who died intestate in New Jersey.

 Mr. Griffinger also represented the shareholders of a multibillion-dollar, family-owned company in a contentious dispute over control of the company.
-The dispute included successful trials in New Jersey, Puerto Rico, and a later dispute before the Delaware Court of Chancery.
+He spearheaded lengthy, successful trials in New Jersey and Puerto Rico.

-Mr. Griffinger has defended many Securities Exchange Act and shareholder derivative suits over the course of his storied, 40+-year career.
-Recent relevant matters include filing an individual federal securities action against Peter Madoff on behalf of the Lautenberg Foundation, and family interests.
-He has also handled numerous Rule 10(b)(5) and Section 20 cases including derivative and class actions brought against corporations and Boards of Directors.
-He was on the winning side of a derivative litigation that led to a landmark decision from the New Jersey Supreme Court.
+Mr. Griffinger defended many Securities Exchange Act class actions and shareholder derivative suits over the course of his storied, 50+-year career.
+Matters included multiple suits against insulin manufacturers alleging securities and antitrust allegations, as well as consumer fraud.
+He was on the winning side of a derivative litigation that led to a landmark decision from the New Jersey Supreme Court on the business judgment rule.

 Corporate Reorganizations and Bankruptcy

-Mr. Griffinger has considerable experience in corporate reorganizations under former Chapters X and XI as well as current Chapter 11.
-As counsel, he has successfully guided numerous reorganizations, including: a publicly-traded company, Imperial “400” National, Inc., that ran a national hotel chain; New Jersey’s second largest bus line; and the first New Jersey casino to successfully come through a Chapter 11 proceeding.
-He counseled the Trustee in proceedings in Delaware in the Marvel case, and has litigated bankruptcy issues in the 1st, 2nd, 3rd and 9th circuits, as well as in Bankruptcy Courts and District Courts in numerous jurisdictions.
-Mr. Griffinger has been appointed by the United States District Court as trustee in two securities firm liquidations pursuant to the Securities Investor Protection Act of 1970, as amended, including the SIPC proceeding related to the largest over-the-counter broker-dealer liquidated under the Act.
-He has conducted investigations of major corporations involving fraud, accounting irregularities and breach of fiduciary duty.
-He has lectured at the Annual Bankruptcy Litigation Institute and at various American Bar Association and New Jersey State Bar Association programs.
+Mr. Griffinger has considerable experience in corporate reorganizations under former chapters X and XI and current chapter 11, achieving many successful corporate reorganizations early in his career, including the first New Jersey casino to successfully come through a chapter 11 proceeding.
+He counseled the Trustee in proceedings in Delaware in the Marvel case and has litigated bankruptcy issues in the 1st, 2nd, 3rd, and 9th circuits.
+Mr. Griffinger was appointed by the United States District Court as trustee in two securities firm liquidations pursuant to the Securities Investor Protection Act of 1970, as amended, including the SIPC proceeding related to the largest over-the-counter broker-dealer liquidated under the Act.

 Service to the Legal Profession and the Community